zachazar/homepage-react/README.md

 # Personal homepage.

-This is v2 of [my homepage](https://www.zachazar.com/) and it uses React, Gatsby, D3, and Netlify.
+This is v2 of [my homepage](https://www.zachazar.com/) and it uses React, Gatsby, Bulma, D3, and Netlify.
 [v1](https://github.com/zachazar/homepage) used Angular and D3.

 ## Design of v2.1